jcoffa/ObsiDnD/README.md

 ## Local Setup

 These instructions will let you set up a local copy of the campaign notes with the intent to be able to view all of the notes in Obsidian.
 If you just want to look at the notes, you can go to https://jcoffa.github.io/ObsiDnD/ without needing to do any local set up.
+Note that certain features (such as the Calendar and Maps) can't work on the published site and will only work within Obsidian.
+This is a limitation of the software we use to convert the notes into a website.

 If you *also* want to be able to contribute your own edits, make sure you also follow the [Contributing Setup](#contributing-setup) instructions afterwards.

-1. Clone this repository.
+1. Clone this repository (e.g. `git clone https://github.com/jcoffa/ObsiDnD.git` to clone via HTTPS)
 1. Install [Obsidian](https://obsidian.md/).
    - Obsidian is a program to read and write notes written in markdown.
 All of the campaign notes are designed to be read and written in Obsidian.
 For more information on how to use Obsidian, [see their help docs](https://help.obsidian.md/).
-1. In Obsidian, open the `content/` folder of this repository as your vault folder.
+1. In Obsidian, open the `content` folder of this repository as your vault folder.
 1. Open Obsidian's settings by clicking the "Gear" icon in the bottom left.
 1. On the left, click "Community Plugins" and enable them.
 1. Click "Browse" to start searching for plugins.
 For each of the plugins below, you must make sure to **both Install AND Enable them** (the "Install" button will become "Enable" after it finishes installing the plugin):
+   1. Calendarium
    1. Excalidraw
    1. Iconize
    1. Image Converter